Battle of Pasong Tamo: Battle

 The initial fighting also occurred that day.
-After the historic tearing up of the hated Spanish cedulas, Bonifacio was informed by his scouts that a detachment of Guardia Civil consisting of 30 soldiers under the command of Lieutenant Manuel Ros was approaching Malabon.
+After the historic tearing up of the hated Spanish cedulas, Bonifacio was informed by some women that a detachment of Guardia Civil consisting of 30 soldiers under the command of Lieutenant Manuel Ros was approaching Malabon.
 Bonifacio ordered his men to go to the farm of Tandang Sora (Melchora Aquino) in Gulod ng Banilad near Pasong Tamo.
 He deployed his men, armed with bolos and anting-antings, around a broken bridge spanning a brook in Pasong Tamo.
 As the enemy approached, the patriots attacked them.
 Although outnumbered, the enemy fought well as their Mausers and Remingtons mowed down the katipuneros.
 The first Katipunan casualty was Simplicio Acabo, cabeza de barangay of Dulong Kalzada.
 He was rushing at a Spanish soldier with his sharp bolo and was killed by a shot.
-Unable to overcome the enemy, Bonifacio ordered a retreat.
+The rebels lost 2 men and the spanish lost one men, Unable to overcome the enemy, Bonifacio ordered a retreat.
+The Spanish, realizing they are outnumbered although well armed, also retreated.
 Other small revolts sprung up in San Pedro de Macati, Las Piñas and Parañaque.
 While major revolts and uprisings began in Cavite Viejo, Laguna, Batangas, Tarlac, Nueva Ecija, Manila, Pampanga and Ilocos.